A – Proposal for the creation at UNESCO-IHP of the

 After showing a strong commitment for one or more years with the LaSII activities as an Observer, LaSII members may vote to promote an Observer to Member when her/his country has less than two representatives.

-When a country already is represented by two specialists or because the candidate receives less than 50% of the member votes to become an observer, the candidate may be invited to collaborate as a LaSII Associate.
+When a country already is represented by two specialists or because the candidate receives less than 50% of the member votes to become an observer, the candidate may be invited to collaborate as a LaSII Affiliate.

 The Technical Secretary distributes the information to all Members and Observers and collects comments.